 Child Care Settings

-Every week in the United States, nearly 11 million children younger than age five are in some type of child care arrangement.
-On average, these children spend 36 hours a week in child care.1 While parents are children’s first and most important teachers, child care programs provide early learning opportunities for millions of young children daily, having a profound impact on their development and readiness for school.
+Every week in the United States, over 11 million children younger than age five are in some type of child care arrangement.
+On average, these children spend 36 hours a week in child care.
+While families are children’s first and most important teachers, child care programs provide early learning opportunities for millions of young children daily, having a profound impact on their development, safety, and readiness for school.

-The majority of children attend child care centers, followed by care from family members, family child care homes, and family, friends and neighbors.
+When in a child care arrangement, the majority of children attend child care centers, followed by care from family members, family child care homes, and family, friends and neighbors.
 Twenty-six percent of children are in more than one child care arrangement during the week.
+A growing number of families working in low-wage positions require child care offered during non-traditional hours.

-While families access many types of child care, this report analyzes the cost of care in legally operating child care centers and family child care homes.
+While families access many types of child care, the cost of legally operating child care centers and family child care homes is expensive.
 Legally operating programs include licensed programs and child care programs that are legally exempt from licensing.
-For example, in some states centers operated by religious organizations or family child care homes that care for five or fewer children are license-exempt.
+For example, in some states centers operated by faith-based organizations or family child care homes that care for five or fewer children are license-exempt.

-- During a three-month period, 29 percent of employed parents experienced some kind of child care breakdown, resulting in absenteeism, tardiness and reduced concentration at work.
+- Every six months, 45 percent of employed parents experienced some kind of child care breakdown, resulting in missing an average of 4.3 days of work.

 Child Care is Early Education